★ The horror game you have been waiting for ★

 Your progress is pain.
 That is the progress bar.

-One permission.
-Vibrate.
+The game asks for one permission only: Vibrate.
 So your phone can shudder while the bug bites you.
-That is it.
+That is the whole list.

 You want this.